-You will have to take into consideration your level of expertise, and what you are going to use it for.
+You will have to consider your level of expertise and what you are going to use it for.

 Here are a few things to keep in mind when choosing your mod:

-- Size – Some mods are huge and heavy like the Congestus; these types of mods are not pocket friendly, and are not comfortable to use due to their weight.
-Rule of thumb is that if you are choosing a first mod, make sure it is comfortable to hold – even a beautiful mod like the Copper cherry bomber will end up on the shelf unused if you don’t like lugging around half a kilogram of extra weight every single day.
+The rule of thumb is that if you choose a first mod, make sure it is comfortable to hold – even a beautiful mod like the Copper cherry bomber will end up on the shelf unused if you don’t like lugging around half a kilogram of extra weight every single day.

 Safety and use

 These two factors come hand in hand, and they are the most important ones to consider when choosing a mod.
 The safer mods with traditional top caps should be used for people on the go, such as those working in rough environments that need extra reliability.

 More delicate (and dangerous) setups like full copper mods are ideal for those who enter vape competitions, as they perform the best, though they will require more care and maintenance.

 Beginners should definitely buy clones as first mods since it is a great way to try vaping without spending too much.
 Some clones are true 1:1, meaning they are indistinguishable from the real deal and are a great low-cost alternative.